The winner of the fifth IAFOR Vladimir Devidé Haiku Award is announced by Dr. A. Robert Lee

-The winner of the fourth IAFOR Vladimir Devidé Haiku Award has been named as Anthony Kudryavitsky of Ireland for the following submission:
+The winner of the fifth IAFOR Vladimir Devidé Haiku Award has been named as Boris Nazansky of Croatia for the following submission:

 LibrAsia is an international and interdisciplinary conference which brings together academics and practitioners from across the world to discuss new directions of research and discovery in literature and librarianship.
 It is the proud annual host of the IAFOR Vladimir Devidé Haiku Award Ceremony.
 As well as the award ceremony, the conference played host to Emiko Miyashita and Hana Fujimoto of the Haiku International Association who gave a creative haiku writing workshop.

-Thanks goes to Dr. Lars Vargö, Swedish Ambassador to Japan, who announced the winning entry.
-Great thanks also goes to the Haiku International Association for their continued support of the event, and its President, Dr. Akito Arima, as well as the Secretary General, Mrs. Hana Fujimoto.
-Mrs. Fujimoto and Mrs. Emiko Miyashita, Member of the Haiku International Association Board of Councillors, and Director of the JAL Foundation.
+Thanks goes to great poet and LibrAsia2015 Keynote Speaker, Dr. A. Robert Lee, who announced the winning entries.
+Thanks also goes to the Haiku International Association for their continued support of the event, particularly its President, Dr. Akito Arima, as well as Hana Fujimoto and Emiko Miyashita, both members of the Haiku International Association Board of Councillors.

 ABOUT THE AWARD

 The IAFOR Vladimir Devidé Haiku Award was formed when Dr. Drago Štambuk suggested that The International Academic Forum consider launching a haiku award in memory of Vladimir Devidé.